 - Quooker - the tap that can do everything

 - OTHERWARE: The Pebble

 1. De Buyer - B Bois Mineral B Element iron pan (from 40 euros)

 Originally, the frying pans of the traditional French company were primarily used in professional gastronomy - including Michelin-starred hotels.
 For some time now, however, they have also been an integral part of the kitchen inventory of many amateur cooks.
 And rightly so: The B Bois line is characterized by its PEFC-certified beechwood handle.
 This way the handle does not heat up and the pan is easier to handle.
 Since beeswax is also used as a natural anti-oxidant and protective coating, the iron pan is 100% PTFE-free and therefore environmentally and health-friendly.

 While Tupperware is sustainable anyway, because food is stored longer and is therefore not thrown away, MEPAL stands out.
 Especially with the Lunchpot Ellipse, which makes everyday life easier.
 The practical transportation option consists of two separate containers in which food can be stored separately.
 For example, yoghurt and muesli can be transported 100% leakproof.
 Without the muesli losing its crunch.
 Practically!

-And responsibly: MEPAL positions itself publicly, both sustainably and socially.
-Be it short transport routes and own production chains, the certified waiver of BPA, the use of recycled plastic or the support of employees.
-The company operates on the premise of manufacturing in an environmentally friendly and people-friendly manner.
+And responsibly: MEPAL publicly positions itself both sustainably and socially.
+Be it short transport routes and our own production chains, the certified renunciation of BPA, the use of recycled plastic or the support of employees.
+The company operates under the premise of producing environmentally and people-friendly.
 Insider knowledge: Even if something breaks, MEPAL offers spare parts.
 Longevity?
 Check!

 Source & Copyright by MEPAL